 Chatbots, automated software that responds conversationally to text, have already been helping businesses meet service needs, and in the last two years, their popularity has been skyrocketing.
 Bots are able to provide fast, efficient responses at any time, twenty-four hours a day, and expectations are that the impact they will have on the customer service industry will only grow.

 Today’s technology allows consumers to have more than a modicum of control over a brand; each customer has the ability to instantly communicate an experience with other potential customers in seconds.
-To meet consumers’ demands, business can no longer rely only on traditional communications to engage their users; they must adapt, even if that means less time and resources spent on mobile apps that were recently considered the way of the future.
+To meet consumers’ demands, a business can no longer rely only on traditional communications to engage their users; they must adapt, even if that means less time and resources spent on mobile apps that were recently considered the way of the future.

 This is where chatbots come in.
 Bots are not a new technology; they have actually been around for decades, but are just now emerging as a way to bridge a gap between fast, efficient customer service and consumers’ expectations thereof.

 As a society, we’ve become accustomed to getting things fast.
 With almost anything available with a single click, if we can’t get what we want from one place, we’ll go elsewhere.
 In order to keep up with this increasingly demanding consumer base, brands are turning to chatbots as a new paradigm in communications.
 Not only are bots able to respond quickly and effectively, but they enable businesses to interact with customers in a meaningful way.

 As Mr Avi B., founder of the SnatchBot platform, explains:

 “…Savvy consumers have come to expect a personalized, seamless way to get answers to their questions or find products they’re looking for in real-time.
 Chatbots, integrated into messaging platforms, offer a way to do this that is both cost-effective and simple.
 Snatchbot is well-positioned to further help companies to create their own bots quickly, securely, and to have them for free.”